ahmaazouzi/cs-topics/systems/memoryHierarchy.md

 - Local variables `i` and `sum` have excellent temporal locality.
 The compiler optimize these and puts them in the register file, the highest caching level.
 Repeated references to local variables result in excellent cache-friendliness!
 - Stride-1 references in loop are very cache friendly.
 In a cache with 4-words per block and where z word is 4 bytes, referencing words would on average result in one 1 miss and 3 hits.
 Stride-1 references are good because caches store data in contiguous blocks.
 - Spatial locality is even more important in nested arrays.Iterating over the rows of an array first has better locality.

-## The Impact of Caches on Program Performance: